-Flowers: Males are yellowish-green, in 2 to 4 inch, hanging catkins; females are reddish, in short spikes from leaf axils; both appear with the leaves
+Flowers: Males yellow-green, in 2 to 4 inch, hanging catkins; females reddish, in short spikes from leaf axils; both appear with the leaves

-Fruit: Oval acorn, $\frac{1}{2}$ to $\frac{2}{3}$ inch long; cap is scaly and saucer-shaped, covering one third to one half of the acorn; maturing in one season
+Fruit: Oval acorn, 1⁄2 to 3⁄4 inch long, one third to one half covered by a saucer-shaped scaly cup, maturing in one season

-Bark: Ashy-gray and initially quite scaly, later becoming more blocky and ridged, often with horizontal cross-breaks in the ridges are used for nest building by squirrels, birds and raccoons.
+Bark: Ashy gray and initially quite scaly, later becoming more blocky and ridged, often with horizontal cross-breaks in the ridges are used for nest building by squirrel, birds and raccoons.
 Post oak is droughttolerant and is often used in urban landscaping and to stabilize poor, erodible soils.

-Twigs: Gray or tawny, slightly hairy, dotted with numerous pores; clustered end buds short, blunt, orangish-brown, somewhat fuzzy
+Twigs: Gray or tawny, slightly hairy, dotted with numerous pores; clustered end buds short, blunt, orange-brown, somewhat fuzzy